Different Types of Flies for Fishing Explained

 Some poppers can also look like other animals, such as frogs, mice, and other small vertebrates.
 Even though these are wet flies, they are fished at the top of the water and “popped” by the angler to imitate the movements of a swimming or injured animal.

 This is to attract the fish.
-These are often difficult for predatory fish to pass up, which is why they are so popular among people who fish for bass.
+These are often difficult for predatory fish to pass up, so they are so popular among people who fish for bass.

 2. Saltwater Flies

-Streamer and popper fly patterns are typical examples of saltwater flies, which are typically large flies.
+Streamer and popper fly patterns are typical examples of saltwater flies, which are typically large.
 Because there are fewer insects further from the shore, saltwater flies frequently take the form of crabs and other small crustaceans, shrimp, and baitfish.

 This allows them to avoid being eaten by larger predators.
 Because saltwater gamefish are quite large (compared to freshwater flies), the flies used to catch them tend to be on the larger end of the spectrum of fly sizes.